samayer12/verify-cypress-ci/README.md

 ## TODO

-* Create a demo CI/CD job that runs `verify-cypress.sh`
-* More robust date checks in `verify-cypress.sh`
 * Auto-commit `output.json` as part of a git hook?
+* Can we also assert no skipped tests or something like that?
 * Consider doing time comparisons with epoch instead of strings
-* Can we also assert no skipped tests or something like that?
+* More robust date checks in `verify-cypress.sh`